 Visualizing the Spiritual Master

 When it comes to visualizing the objects of safe direction, of refuge, then we visualize the spiritual master in the form of the yidam (the Buddha-figure) or in the form of Shakyamuni Buddha.
-But more comfortable here would be in the form of the yidam.
+However, more comfortable here would be in the form of the yidam.

 This can be any of the yidams, but it should correspond to what we are visualizing ourselves as.
 The most general form, the generic form that will be most comfortable to be valid for all yidams, is the system that comes from Guhyasamaja.
 Guhyasamaja is called the King of Tantras, and in the commentaries of Guhyasamaja come the whole mechanism for understanding anuttarayoga tantra.
 All of the mechanisms for understanding tantra come from it.
-Out of every topic that Tsongkhapa wrote about, what he wrote the most about is Guhyasamaja.
-Many volumes on it.
+Out of every topic that Tsongkhapa wrote about, what he wrote the most about is Guhyasamaja, many volumes on it.

 The Symbolism of the Throne